 A credit union that’s always right by employees and customers

 Can a positive change in company culture have a positive impact on customers?
 Hawaii State Federal Credit Union (HSFCU) says yes.
 HSFCU is one of the largest credit unions in the state of Hawaii.
-After more than 75 years, the organization had outgrown its brand, its offices, and its internal communication tools.
+After over 75 years, the organization had outgrown its brand, offices, and internal communication tools.

-The new CEO realized that the solution to all of those problems was to focus on their employees.
-HSFCU wanted to unite their employees around doing the right things for their members and for one another.
-New thinking and a new intranet helped them to develop a vision for the next phase of their growth, and to deliver on their new commitments.
+The new CEO realized that the solution to those problems was to focus on their employees.
+HSFCU wanted to unite their employees around doing the right things for their members and one another.
+New thinking and a new employee platform helped them develop a vision for the next phase of their growth and to deliver on their new commitments.

 What is Hawaii State Federal Credit Union?

 Unlike a traditional bank, HSFCU is a not-for-profit credit union.
-They’re owned by their membership – the people who have accounts with the credit union.
-HSFCU currently has over 90,000 members with over $1.4 Billion in assets.
+They’re owned by their members (the people who have accounts with the credit union).
 HSFCU has all of the banking products and services that traditional banks have.
 In addition to savings and checking accounts, they offer loans, and online and mobile banking.
 HSFCU is the second largest credit union in Hawaii.
-Is it possible that a new brand and commitment to each other and to their members could put them in the number one spot?

 Delivering the best possible experience

 Employee happiness is a high priority at HSFCU.
 They’ve been recognized in Hawaii Business magazine as one of Hawaii’s Best Places To Work four years in a row.
 That said, they were facing new challenges.
 They had more employees serving more members, but those employees were becoming increasingly cut off from each other.
 They had no way to feel connected to one another, or to leadership.